Agash/StreamWeaver/README.md

 ## What's the Big Deal? 🤔

 *   **One Chat to Rule Them All:** Connect multiple *distinct* Twitch and YouTube accounts.
+That means, multiple YouTube and multiple Twitch Accounts.
 See all your chats combined, but styled accurately for each platform. 👑
 *   **Know Your Platforms:** Messages look like they belong – Twitch subs look like Twitch subs, YouTube Super Chats look like Super Chats (colors and all!). 🎨
 *   **Event Horizon (The Good Kind):** Catches not just chat, but also subs, follows, raids, memberships, Super Chats, donations (via Streamlabs), and more! 📢
 *   **Talk Back!** Send messages from any of your connected accounts right from the app. 🗣️